amirhp-com/gravity-otp-verification/readme.txt

 4. **Configure your SMS Gateway** in plugin settings.
 5. **Save your form**, and OTP verification will be active.

-== Disclaimer and Warranty ==
-This plugin is provided **"as is"** without any warranties, express or implied.
-While every effort has been made to ensure reliability and security, the developers are not responsible for any issues arising from its use.
-Always test in a **staging environment** before deploying to production.

 == Third-Party & External Resources Used ==
 This plugin utilizes the following third-party libraries to enhance functionality: